Enjoy these fabulous Peanut Butter and Jelly Rolls made with raspberry and perfect with a cup of coffee in the morning for an unbeatable treat!

 I usually come home from work just a little earlier than my husband.
 This short time - even if it's just 10 minutes - has become invaluable me-time.
-I love to grab a cup of hot coffee (Folgers is an all-time favorite in this java crazy house) and if there is a baked treat around, even better!
+Can you relate?
+I love to grab a cup of hot coffee (Folgers is an all-time favorite in this java-crazy house) and if there is a baked treat around, even better!
 This is my time to unwind and refocus for the rest of the day.

-This weekend I made some Peanut Butter & Jam Sweet Rolls.
+This weekend, I made some Peanut Butter and Jelly Rolls.
 They are great for breakfast and just as awesome as a snack with my afternoon coffee.
 These rolls combine the comfort of a special weekend breakfast with the flavors of weekday PB&J sandwiches.

 We moved into a new place last weekend and now live right next to a Sobey's supermarket!
-What I love about it, is that I don't have to get into the car to get groceries now.
+What I love about it, is that now I don't have to get into the car to get groceries.
 So to pick up the ingredients for the sweet rolls, I just grabbed my shopping bag and walked right over!
 This, for a baker, is true luxury.
 Seriously.

 A container of our favorite Folgers coffee went into the cart as well.
-And I also needed some jam for the sweet rolls.
+And I also needed some jelly for the rolls.

 Smucker's Double Fruit spreads have twice the amount of fruit compared to regular jams, which makes them less sweet (and more fruity of course).
-Perfect for these already sweet rolls!
+They're perfect for these already-sweet rolls!
 The Double Fruit spreads come in Strawberry, Raspberry, Blueberry and Apricot flavors.
 I picked my favorite of course - raspberry!

-Once you have the dough ready and rolled out it is first spread with a layer of peanut butter (I used the natural kind), then with a layer of luscious Smucker's jam.
+Once you have the dough ready and rolled out, it is first spread with a layer of peanut butter (I used the natural kind), then with a layer of luscious Smucker's jelly.
 Now your are ready to roll up and slice.

 To prevent the tops from getting too dark, I covered the pan for the first 20 minutes of baking time.

-While the sweet rolls are still warm, drizzle the incredibly delicious, buttery and creamy glaze over top.
-And you are ready to grab a cup of coffee, with a smile on your face, and sit down for a well deserved break while enjoying a Peanut Butter & Jam Sweet Roll.
+While the sweet rolls are still warm, simply drizzle the incredibly delicious, buttery and creamy glaze over top.
+And then, you are ready to grab a cup of coffee, with a smile on your face, and sit down for a well deserved break while enjoying a Peanut Butter & Jelly Roll.

 - ¼ cup sugar